 Campaigns have been launched in the late 20th century (Latin America) and in the 21st century (Africa and Asia) to eliminate rabies in LMICs in Asia and Africa.
-In 2004, the WHO estimated that 59,000 people a year were dying from rabies, almost all of whom contracted the disease from a dog bite.
-The anti-rabies campaign in Latin America was very successful, but progress has been much more limited in Asia and Africa.
-Today, it is estimated that the direct costs of global rabies prevention including the treatment of dog bites is more than $2 billion a year with an additional $6 billion in indirect costs such as loss of work time.
+In 2004, the WHO estimated that 59,000 people died from rabies; almost all contracted the disease from a dog bite.
+The anti-rabies Campaign in Latin America was very successful, but progress has been limited in Asia and Africa.
+Today, it is estimated that the direct costs of global rabies prevention, including the treatment of dog bites, are more than $2 billion a year, with an additional $6 billion in indirect costs such as loss of work time.

-The humane and effective management of homeless dogs also may have important social consequences for communities.
-In Bosnia, the United Nations Development Program (UNDP) found that communities commonly reported that they were having problems caused by roaming dogs.
-As a result, the UNDP set up a partnership with the International Fund for Animal Welfare (IFAW) to address the issue in several communities.
-Over the course of the next few years, community-led efforts successfully mitigated the problem of roaming dogs.
-Those efforts also reduced ethnic tensions as the different communities worked together to solve the local dog problem as an unexpected side benefit.
+The humane and effective management of homeless dogs may also have significant social consequences for communities.
+In Bosnia, the United Nations Development Program (UNDP) found that some surveyed communities reported having problems caused by roaming dogs.
+As a result, the UNDP set up a partnership with the International Fund for Animal Welfare (IFAW) to address the issue in several trial communities.
+Over the next few years, community-led efforts successfully mitigated the problem of roaming dogs.
+Those efforts also reduced ethnic tensions as the community representatives worked together to solve the local dog problem as an unexpected side benefit.

-There are so many good reasons to develop and implement humane and effective management approaches for homeless dogs, including a reduction of human disease contracted from dogs, a reduction of dog nuisance, a reduction of dog suffering, the improvement of community relations and a reduction in homeless dog numbers.
+There are so many good reasons to develop and implement humane and effective management approaches for homeless dogs.
+These reasons include reducing human disease contracted from dogs, dog nuisance, dog suffering, and homeless dog numbers while improving community relations.

 USA & Canada

 Identified a select number of organizations committed to assisting dogs in their communities.

 Provided access to training (CLA), expertise and software tools to implement a project with a flagship partner in a test country.

 Raised (and continues to raise) needed funding for the campaign's foundational work and global implementing projects.